buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/PropertySets/Pset_SolidStratumCapacity.md

 # Pset_SolidStratumCapacity

 Properties expressing the capacity of a stratum using physical measures.
-Regional and National conventions should be captured through classification and specific property sets.
+Regional and National conventions should be captured through classification and specific property sets.<!-- end of definition -->